 - 3 TBSP Corn starch

-- 4 TBSP citric acid (fine grain works best)
+- 4 TBSP citric acid (fine grain works best…like Milliard)

-Now, you can either frost cupcakes or make fondant for toppers with this mixture.
+Now, use this mixture to either frost cupcakes or make bubble fondant for toppers.

 Test your fondant

 Take a walnut sized piece to test.
 Roll it out to 1/4 inch and finish with a texture roller.
 Does it hold the texture?

 When the fondant is just right, it acts and feels just like sugar cookie dough or fondant.
 It holds impressions and you can use a cookie cutter to cut out shape.